 This is how the scenario will likely go.
 I’ll reach for his knee.
-My hand will slip on the table, and it will then be a straight up “assaulting a stranger” scenario.
+My elbow will abruptly slide off the menu sitting on the table, and it will turn into a straight up “assaulting a stranger” scenario.

 So, tonight, if my blind date checks his watch after 20 minutes and leaves with an excuse…it will probably be because I went in for a knee grab which accidentally turned into a crotch grab, and he has determined that I am both psychotic and a sex addict.
 To be clear, I am neither of these things.

 Nutty?
 Yes.
 Looking for hookups under the guise of “new hiking buddies?”
 Actually, no. I’m legit looking for a hiking buddy who is equally as nutty as me – or at least finds my nuttiness endearing.
 And beyond this, well, I guess that’s the beauty of the unknown.

 One swipe right can determine a lot…or it can determine nothing other than an awkward tea date with a botched knee grab and a story that will make your friends laugh until tears stream down their faces.
 They will squeal, “You are a sack of nuts, girl!
 For real!
 But that’s why we love you lady.
 Keep swiping, you’ll find your prince.”
 Well, the jury is still out on that one.